 The ginger maestro was the fulcrum of the Manchester United midfield during their golden age under Sir Alex Ferguson and provided exquisite passes, regular long-range howitzers and the occasional rash tackle.

-Needless to say that United fans, and most neutrals, loved watching Scholes play.
+Needless to say that United fans, and most neutrals, loved watching Scholes play just as much as Sir Bobby did.
 He’d regularly provide moments that were *cliche alert* worth the admission fee on their own.

 For evidence of this, look no further than this filthy first touch against Barnsley in October 1997.